t-student/websource/content/post/rethinking01.md

   scale_y_continuous("Pr(w|n, p)")
 {{< /highlight >}}

 In this case the posterior predictive distribution is quite consistent with the data we observed in that the distribution is centred around 6.
 We could assess the model in other ways for example assessing the longest run or the number of switches from water to land.
+The `bayesplot` package is quite a good way to explore these other options.